JohelEGP/proposals/number_concepts.md

 I'd like to thank Mateusz Pusz for encouraging me to write a paper about this number concepts library.

 I'd also like to thank him and the other reviewers of [10] for their stimulating feedback.
-It has brought back memories of the mostly unwritten history, design and improvements of these concepts.
+It has brought back memories of the mostly unwritten history, design and evolution of these concepts.

 All the advertised improvements over previous work is thanks to the existence of [5] and its feedback by [8] and [9].